codefellows/portland-201d3/ProjectWeekGuide.md

 - js/
   - home-view.js
+  - home-controller.js
-  - home-data.js
+  - home-model.js
   - about-view.js
+  - about-controller.js
-  - about-data.js
+  - about-model.js

-## Day 2 thru Day 5: Develop
+### Day 2 thru Day 5: Develop

 Once your project has launched, organize the development efforts of your team:
-- Use GitHub Issues to manage and divide up the work between your team members.
+- Use GitHub Issues to manage and divide work between team members
   - Create new issues that'll take approximately 1 to 2 hours to complete.
   - Use labels and milestones as your team sees fit, but leave all newly created issues unassigned.
   - Assign an issue to yourself when you commit to working on it.